symbolic-labs-pub/freedom-that-lasts/docs/press_kit/README.md

 One area deserves particular care: procurement.

 Eligibility criteria are not bureaucratic details.
 They are **the rules of the game written into reality**.
+They must treasure your **collective aspects**.

-Those are your collective aspects.
 Define them precisely.
 Know that much will depend on them in practice.
 Remember that they can be changed—but never without consequences.